Thank you for your applications!

 Students interested in applying must submit an application with the following materials:

-- A brief project overview describing the project or course of study that the applicant has undertaken with the Center Health Equity
+• A brief project overview describing the project or course of study that the applicant has undertaken with the Center for Public Health Practice

 The project overview should be no longer than four typed pages, 12-point font, double-spaced.
 It should include the following sections: